davemollen/dm-plugin-manager/README.md

 # DM Plugin Manager

 With this Desktop app built with [Tauri](https://tauri.app/) you can install all DM plugins.
-This includes VST3, CLAP and MOD audio plugins.
+This includes VST3, CLAP, Audio Unit, LV2 and MOD audio plugins.

 [Download the app for your operating system here](https://github.com/davemollen/dm-plugin-manager/releases).